python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/020_Spec_A_paragradio.md

 [^1]: The Sample rate limits the instantaneous bandwidth that the hardware can measure.

 [^2]: Most of the HackRF One limitations can be found in the [FAQ](https://hackrf.readthedocs.io/en/latest/faq.html).
-The Hardware Filter Bandwidth limits are a little more hidden; you'll see them on the [block diagram](https://hackrf.readthedocs.io/en/latest/_images/block-diagram.png).
+The Hardware Baseband Filter's limits are a little more hidden; you'll see them on the [block diagram](https://hackrf.readthedocs.io/en/latest/_images/block-diagram.png).